ploomber/jupysql/doc/howto/json.md

 ## Extract fields

-Extract fields from a JSON record:
+Extract fields from a JSON record.
+Keep in mind when using `read_json_auto`, arrays are 1-indexed (start at 1 rather than 0):

 ```{code-cell} ipython3
 %%sql